 Documented for transparency:

-• Application-level encryption: sensitive fields (encryption keys, OAuth tokens) encrypted at the application layer with a separate key.
+- Application-level encryption: sensitive database fields (OAuth tokens, password reset tokens) hashed or encrypted at the application layer.

 Three situations where standard encryption is insufficient and you should require end-to-end or BYOK: